 City Planning Perspectives

 The first speaker of the evening, Deputy Director of LA City Planning Arthi Varma, explained the basic provisions of SB 50, and directed audience members to two reports on the bill released by the Planning Department, one anlyzing the effects the bill would be likely to have on zoning and land use regulations in the city…and the other summarizing and anylizing the effects of several amendments to the bill made later in April.
 Varma also explained that there are two major parts to SB 50 – one that would allow construction of up to four units, by right, in all residential zones statewide…and one that would provide additional density bonus options in areas where multi-family housing is already allowed.
-Amendments to SB 50 in April, Varma said, would exempt certain “sensitive areas” (read: low-income areas) from the bill’s provisions, but those areas would have just seven years to craft their own SB 50-friendly regulations or revert to coverage by SB 50 at the end of the 7-year period.
-Varma also noted that requirements for construction of low-income units would be less than those currently in place with city-level regulations, such as our new Transit Oriented Communities policies.
+Amendments to SB 50 in April, Varma said, would exempt certain “sensitive” (read: low-income) areas from the bill’s provisions, but those areas would have just seven years to craft their own SB 50-friendly regulations or revert to coverage by SB 50 at the end of the 7-year period.
+Varma also noted that requirements for construction of low-income units would be lower than those currently in place with city-level regulations, such as our new Transit Oriented Communities policies.

 Next, City Planner Matthew Glesne provided some perspective on why state legislators are pushing so hard to override local control of zoning and planning issues.
 According to Glesne, there has been a “dramatic decline in the production of housing in the last 20 years,” across the state, and because cities have been building at less than half the rate they used to, while population is still growing, the state is now blaming city governments for failing to keep up with the demand for housing, and pushing cities to build more.